 - The authors MrTyeDye, That Engineer, WildKirbyAtrox and EpsilonMk46 travel across dimensions and break into the house to review "Luck" by YoshiRocker13 - or, as Tye calls it, "No Such Luck Followup #24601".

-- Because only Lori, Leni, Luna, and Luan were old enough for the After Dark spin-off, they brought in a fifth character for each episode: Mr. Grouse, Bobby, Benny, Chaz and Sam.
+- Because only Lori, Leni, Luna, and Luan (and later on, Lynn) were old enough for the After Dark spin-off, they brought in a fifth character for each episode: Mr. Grouse, Bobby, Benny, Chaz, Sam and Margo.

 - Clyde finally shows up in Episode 26 to cover "Class Night" by AlexKawa